 20. Effects of smoking

 Luckily, I never took up smoking, but I’ve seen the effects of years of it from friends and family.
 Yellow teeth, early signs of wrinkles and skin dehydration are all common results from smoking, not to mention little lines forming around the lips.
 If you have already tried smoking and have it as your daily habit, do try to find an alternative to help you quit, for the sake of your skin if nothing else!
-Vaping is currently one of the most popular methods these day, with much more information to be found on this over here.
+Vaping is currently one of the most popular methods these day.
 The infographic below really helps shine some light on smoking, and how vaping can help…

 Please include attribution to https://www.electrictobacconist.co.uk with this graphic.